What's the Difference Between Part-Time Employees and Full-Time Employees?

 Full-time employees are almost always paid a flat salary, regardless of the hours worked.
-Their salary won’t differ if they leave work early, but it won’t change even if they pull an all-nighter.
+Salaried employees receive the same pay, even if they leave work early or they pull an all-nighter.
 They can, of course, have different bonuses, but their salary remains unchanged.
-On the other hand, part-time employees are paid by the hour.
-That means that their paychecks can significantly vary based on how much they’ve worked each week.
+On the other hand, part-time employees are usually paid by the hour.
+That means that their paychecks vary based on how much they work each week.
 It is fairly common to have part-time workers submit timesheets, or clock in and out, based on the type of work they hired to do.

-As we mentioned, it isn’t uncommon for part-time workers to receive no benefits whatsoever.
-Full-time workers can have not only health insurance and paid time off, but also retirement options, and offers that include reimbursements for learning and development, fitness, etc.
+As we mentioned, it's common for part-time workers to receive no benefits whatsoever.
+Full-time workers can have not only health insurance and paid time off, but also vacation time and perks like reimbursements for education and fitness costs.

 Taxes for full-time employees vs part-time employees

 When it comes to taxes, this distinction isn’t that important.
-According to the IRS, both types of employees are taxed the same.
-Payroll and income taxes need to be withheld from their wages - federal income tax, Medicare, and Social Security.
+Income is income, so according to the IRS, both types of employees are taxed the same.
+Payroll and income taxes need to be withheld from their wages - this includes federal income tax, Medicare, and Social Security.
 In addition to this, you are required to pay unemployment taxes, and in some states, employers are required to provide workers’ compensation benefits.
 Of course, there are also state and local income taxes that you need to keep in mind.

-When it comes to this issue, there is one other distinction that you need to keep in mind.
-In case you weren’t familiar with it, the term exempt and non-exempt employees matter a lot to a business owner.
-Why?
-Because the classification determines whether or not you should pay your employee overtime.
+When it comes to this issue, there is one other distinction set out by the Fair Labor Standards Act (FLSA) that you need to keep in mind.
+The terms "exempt" and "non-exempt" employees matter a lot to a business owner because the classification determines whether or not you need pay your employee overtime.

 First, we have exempt employees.
-They do not get paid for their overtime hours.
+Exempt employees do not get paid for their overtime hours.
 In order for someone to be labeled exempt, they need to receive a flat salary in the amount of at least $35,568 per year and their level of responsibility at work needs to be high.

 On the other hand, we have non-exempt employees.
 They receive wages, almost always paid by the hour worked, they are paid at least the minimum wage and their responsibilities are limited.
-They need to be paid overtime if they have worked more than 40 hours in one week.
 Part-time workers are almost always nonexempt, which makes them eligible for overtime.
 Overtime is paid 1.5 times the agreed hourly wage of the employee.

 Read more about the exempt vs non-exempt employees classification